zemccartney/flavorist/notes/notes.md

     - [x] Can take input and store in variables
     - [x] Variables work in string building
     - [x] Add linting
-- [] Read and write some more
+- [x] Read and write some more
 (experiment w/ tagging in history; creating, cherry-picking,)
-- [] Try to answer the questions below
+- [x] Try to answer the questions below
+- [] Expand the README
-- [] Polish the script, make it better
+- [] Polish the script, make it better, make it match the README
     - [] error handling?
     - [] sensible defaults?
     - [] prompts?